Nachtalb/nachtalb.useful_tools/README.rst

-                ?pathfilter=1 => Limit search to current path ?clear=1 => Clear the default type list ?types=foo,-bar => Add / Remove (prepend -) types from being searched, parsed from left to right stronger than ?clear
+                ?pathfilter=1 => Limit search to current path ?clear=1 => Clear the default type list ?types=foo,-bar => Add / Remove (prepend -) types from being searched, parsed from left to right stronger than ?clear pdb/ => Start pdb at for current context

 - Globally usable ``?timestamp=0`` to remove timestamp from output.